topbitdu/unidom-price/ROADMAP.md

 1. Improve the Price model to include the Model Extension concern

 ## v0.3
+1. Improve the Price model to add the ::price! method
-1. Improve the Ruby Gem Specification to depend on unidom-common v0.9
+2. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v0.9

+## v1.0
+1. Improve the Price model to support the Keyword Arguments

+## v1.1
+1. As Priced concern
+2. As Pricer concern

+## v1.2
+1. Improve the As Priced concern to add the #is_priced! method
+2. Improve the As Pricer concern to add the #price! method